joker-eph/githubmove/GitHubMove.rst

 What This Proposal is *Not* About
 =================================

-The development of LLVM will continue as it exists now, with the same policy.
+The development of LLVM will continue as it exists now, with the same policies.

-This proposal aims at focusing on moving the hosting of the repository from SVN to git.
-To this end, this document focuses on this single goal and specifically excludes any workflow change.
-I.e. it should not be assumed that moving to GitHub implies using the GitHub issue tracking, or using the GitHub UI for pull-requests and/or code-review.
+This proposal relates only to moving the hosting of our source-code repository from SVN hosted on our own servers to git hosted on GitHub.
+We are not proposing other workflow changes here.
+That is, it should not be assumed that moving to GitHub implies using GitHub's issue tracking, or using the GitHub UI for pull-requests and/or code-review.

 Every existing contributors will get commit access on demand.
-Those who don't have an existing GitHub account will have to create one in order to continue having commit access to any sub-projects.
+Those who don't have an existing GitHub account will have to create one in order to continue having commit access.

 Why Git, and Why GitHub?
 ========================